Electric Field Formula

 mediumCommon Mistakes

-- Confusing electric field with electric force โ the field E = F/q exists at a point regardless of whether a test charge is present; force requires a charge to act on.
+- Confusing electric field with electric force — the field exists at a point regardless of whether a test charge is present; force requires a charge to act on. - Fix this by naming the system, checking "Am I using a field or potential to explain how one object influences another across space?", and attaching units or direction to the final statement.

-- Using the wrong distance โ r is the distance from the source charge to the field point, not between two source charges.
+- Using the wrong distance — is the distance from the source charge to the field point, not between two source charges. - Fix this by naming the system, checking "Am I using a field or potential to explain how one object influences another across space?", and attaching units or direction to the final statement.

 Why This Formula Matters